 Snorkelling in the Whitsundays

 We had plenty of opportunities to go snorkelling in the clear and calm water.
-Although the water is warm, it is advised to were long suits to swim as there can be jellyfish in this area.
+Although the water is warm, it is advised to wear long suits to swim as there can be jellyfish in this area.

 The first time I went, the tour boat took me to a spot with beautiful corals.
-The fish were used to see tourists: they came close to us and did not mind our presence at all.
+The fish were used to seeing tourists: they came close to us and did not mind our presence at all.
 I was expecting the area to be all the same and was very surprised to see that many different types of corals by going from one spot to another with the boat.
 We were on the Great Barrier Reef, indeed.

-Whitehaven Beach and the Best Lookout of the Whitsundays
+Whitehaven Beach and the best lookout of the Whitsundays

 We had one stop on land to explore Whitehaven Beach, on Whitsunday Island.
 This 98% pure white sand beach with crystal clear water is the beach featured on all the brochures for the Whitsundays.
 More than 7km long, it is often listed among the most beautiful beaches in the world.